ghc-proposals/ghc-proposals/proposals/0000-no-data-params.rst

 -------------------

-The proposed change is a fairly minor one that doesn't affect the Parser and is essentially identical to already existing behaviour for inline kind signatures, so the implementation and maintenance costs should be low.
+The proposed change is a fairly minor one that doesn't affect the Parser and is very similar to already existing behaviour for inline kind signatures, so the implementation and maintenance costs should be low.

 Alternatives